Class Guide

 Using LLMs

-You are welcome to use an AI agent or LLM in any of your work in the class, although if you do, you must include a brief note in your submission saying how you used it (just as you would for a human collaborator).
+You are encouraged to use an AI agent or LLM in any of your work in the class, although if you do, you must include a brief note in your submission saying how you used it (just as you would for a human collaborator).

 Student repositories